szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1547:** Make Protection from Undead scrolls less overpowered but still invaluable vs. undead

-This scroll makes undead completely ignore you, which is frankly quite silly and not very interesting.
-It's like asking for cheesy gameplay.
-Instead, it does the following:

-- Undead will acknowledge you, but...
-- You're immune to vampiric domination attempts
-- You're immune to paralytic touches of ghouls, ghasts, and liches
+This component rebalances the scroll, replacing its "invisibility to undead" effect with a suite of powerful defensive bonuses.
+For 12 hours, the user gains:

-- You're immune to level drain
+- Immunity to level drain, vampiric domination, and paralysis from undead.
-- +2 bonus to saves vs. Death/Paralysis/Poison
+- A +2 bonus to saves vs. Death, Paralysis, and Poison.
-- Undead hitting the user will be rebuked, taking 1d4+1 magic damage (half if saved vs. Spell), and be scared away for 2 rounds if they fail their save.
-The latter effect can only affect them once per turn.
+- A retaliatory effect: Undead that attack the user are rebuked, taking 1d4+1 magic damage and are feared for 2 rounds (Save vs. Spell for half damage and to negate fear).
-- Lasts for 12 hours, similar to IWDEE

 **Component 1600:** Make everyone able to perform omnidirectional backstabs (aka face-stabbing)